 In 2013 Jude was a finalist for Legal Executive of the Year category at the Manchester Legal Award.
 The category recognised individuals who had ‘exceptional and outstanding achievement as a contribution to the practice as well as high levels of client relationship skills.

-More recently Jude has moved to the Holiday Sickness Department and manages a team who work exclusively with claims arising from accidents abroad and food poisoning claims.
+More recently Jude has moved to the Holiday Claims Department and manages a team who work exclusively with claims arising from accidents abroad.

 Bott and Co help over 30,000 people a year claim the compensation they deserve and we’ve had great feedback from clients: